Configuration Parameters

 {string}

-$u, $U is automatically replaced with user, the user name sent by the client component;
+$u, $U are replaced with user—the user name sent by a client component;

 $$ is replaced with '$' character.

-Example: "SELECT username FROM users INNER JOIN domains ON users.domain = domains.id WHERE domains.name = $d AND users.name = $u"
+Example: "SELECT username FROM users INNER JOIN domains ON users.domain = domains.id WHERE domains.name = $d AND users.name = $u".

-Default value: (not set)
+Default value: (not specified)

-5.Parameters used in sections of the Redis type
+5.Parameters used in Redis sections

 Conn